 The Drawbacks

 The accessories and interface, unfortunately, do not quite match the build quality of the plate itself.
-The remote control feels somewhat flimsy and lightweight, and several users have noted that it can be finicky or laggy when trying to switch modes.
-This is particularly frustrating because the machine relies heavily on the remote for operation.
-Additionally, the Bluetooth connection is “always open,” meaning there is no security code required to pair; this can lead to accidental connections from neighbors or family members in other rooms.
-You should also be aware that the “Level 1” speed is not a gentle, barely-there rockโit starts off with a noticeable kick, so it might not be the best fit for someone needing an ultra-delicate rehabilitation tool.
+The remote control feels somewhat flimsy and lightweight, and it can be inconsistent or laggy when trying to switch modes.
+This is particularly inconvenient because the machine relies heavily on the remote for operation.
+On top of that, the Bluetooth connection is “always open,” meaning there is no security code required to pair; this creates a risk of accidental connections from neighbors or family members in other rooms.
+You should also be aware that the “Level 1” speed starts off with a noticeable kick, so it might not be the best fit if you need an ultra-delicate rehabilitation tool.

 Best For